camikazegreen/interview/README.md

     projects[ua_quickstart][download][branch] = UADIGITAL-184
     projects[ua_quickstart][download][url] = file:///home/tobiashume/gitwork/ua_quickstart/.git

-After the edit is complete, commit your change, but unlike your other commits you don't have to be too careful about the commit message, since this will not be preserved anywhere in the long term.

 ### 7. Modify UA Quickstart to Include Your Changes

 Your copy of UA Quickstart still refers back to the Bitbucket repository rather than your local copy of the theme or feature with all your recent work in it.
 If you have been working on `ua_google_tag` and your issue branch for the changes there is `UADIGITAL-184` edit the file `drupal-org.make` and replace the lines like